I’m always on the lookout for ways to make my smartphone work for me and give me additional small income streams and rebates.

 Then, I was asked a series of questions such as “How old are you?” and “What is your gender?”.

-The next step was to choose five brands to earn points with each time you shop.
-There are 17 brands available; make sure to pick your five brands carefully because you can’t change them later.
+The next step was to choose two brands to earn points with each time you shop.
+There are 17 brands available; make sure to pick your brands carefully because you can’t change them later.
 I ended up choosing:

 - Target (2 points per dollar)